-At a time when tariffs and trade wars dominate the headlines, The China Footprint seeks to highlight a different dimension of the US-China economic relationship: the rapid expansion of Chinese consumption and investment on US soil.
+At a time when trade wars and financial sanctions dominate headlines, the China Footprint highlights a different dimension of the US-China economic relationship: the rapid expansions and contractions of the various types of Chinese consumption and investment on US soil.

-What unites these diverse categories—FDI, education, home purchases, tourism and EB-5 investment—is that they bring the US-China relationship deep into the lives of American citizens, creating new opportunities and frictions at the local level.
+What unites these diverse categories—FDI, venture capital, home purchases, EB-5 investment, education, and travel—is that they bring the US-China relationship deep into the lives of American citizens, creating new opportunities as well as new frictions at the local level.

-We draw on the most authoritative data sources to sketch a composite picture of Chinese consumption and direct investment in the United States.
-The intent of the product is not to present a fully comprehensive picture, but rather to use important proxy indicators to illustrate this emerging economic dynamic.
-Many of the data points presented here are reported publicly, but they are often described as isolated instances in which Chinese spending or investment is affecting a particular city or industry.
-The China Footprint seeks to reframe this narrative by illustrating the aggregate impact of these financial flows.
+Although the data presented here are already public, they are often described as isolated instances in which Chinese spending or investment is affecting a particular city or industry.
+The China Footprint seeks to reframe this narrative by illustrating the aggregate impact of these tangible economic ties.

-Despite these omissions, we believe that The China Footprint can both add to and reframe our understanding of the evolving US-China economic relationship.
-National policy will continue to affect the activities examined here, but the activities are in turn affecting the policy environment by bringing Chinese institutions and citizens directly into American cities and towns.
-That process is not objectively positive or negative for the US-China relationship, but it will certainly be consequential.
-The China Footprint aims to capture that process as it unfolds.
+Despite such omissions, the China Footprint both adds to and reframes our understanding of the evolving US-China economic relationship.
+National policy affects these activities, but they in turn affect the policy environment through the extent to which they do or do not bring Chinese institutions and citizens directly into contact with American cities and communities.
+The China Footprint aims to capture the ebb and flow of this process over time.

 Data Sources and Methodology:

-Estimates of total Chinese EB-5 investment from 2010-2016 are sourced from an Associated Press report on the program, which combined data on EB-5 visas from the US State Department with a multiplier for the average number of visas granted per investment.
-We then used that multiplier and the latest available State Department data to replicate that estimate for 2017.
+Estimates of the total amount of Chinese EB-5 investments from 2010-2016 come from an Associated Press report which combined State Department data on EB-5 visas with a multiplier for the average number of visas granted per investment.
+We used that multiplier with more recent State Department data to replicate these estimates for 2017-2019.

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.